-Fractional lasers have revolutionized the skin resurfacing market in this era.
+Fractional laser skin resurfacing have revolutionized the skin resurfacing market in this era.
 Dr. Gold and his staff have been and continue to be influential thought leaders globally, working with many of the laser companies to determine the optimum use of these devices and to teach them to clinicians world-wide.

 Sublative: Also good for acne scarring